Angeluz-07/weather-api-exercise/README.md

 sudo docker-compose up
 ```

-Use a http client and make http request to the following services
+Use a http client and make http requests to the following services

 ### Collect data
 POST `http://localhost:8000/collection-request/`